 The dining room of Flavio al Velavevodetto showcases the restaurant's history | Courtesy of Flavio al Velavevodetto

 Testaccio is the trendy neighbourhood of Rome – it’s where to go to drink, have a bite to eat and mingle with the coolest of the Roman youth.
 Here you’ll find Flavio al Velavevodetto (literally ‘Flavio at I Told You So’), a traditional Roman restaurant so good it was recommended by all three of the experts.
-Guarandino describes it as, “The classic example of a place where the chef actually likes to eat and make other people eat, too.”
+Gerundino describes it as, “The classic example of a place where the chef actually likes to eat and make other people eat, too.”
 The place feels homey, with stone walls and a beautiful veranda to enjoy during the warmer months, and it seems to be a favourite for the food critics and culinary experts as well as the Instagrammers.
-Guarandino’s top menu pick pays homage to the tradition of Roman offal: “Their fettuccine with chicken giblets are unmissable.”
+Gerundino’s top menu pick pays homage to the tradition of Roman offal: “Their fettuccine with chicken giblets are unmissable.”